Almaxz/User-with-Bank-Account/README.md

 # User-with-Bank-Account
-First time learning about OOP, learning to use chaining method and from file import class method.
+First time learning about OOP, learning to use chaining method and from file import class method to link BankAccount to User